Justin-De-Sio/JustinWorkout/README.md

 ## Primary functionality

+- [x]  Be able to select training
+- [x]  Be able to select difficulty
+- [x]  Be able to select repetition
 - [x]  Count the number of series
-- [x]  Be able to select repetition
-- [x]  Be able to select training

 ## Additional functionality